 So are you looking for a career with growth and self-employment potential in the healthcare field but with little or no contact with patients?
 If so, the Medical Billing and Coding program may be right for you and your entry into this highly demanding sector of the healthcare industry.

-Successful Medical Billing and Coding students can be described as:
+Successful Medical Billing and Coding students can

 • Attention to detail

 • Organized and analytical

 • Able to adhere to policies and procedures

 Some of the coursework in our program covers:

 • Coding Concepts

 • Coding Practice

 According to the Bureau of Labor Statistics, employment of medical records and health information technicians, including medical billers, is projected to grow by 15% from 2014 to 2024, faster than the average for all occupations.
 The demand for healthcare services will continue to increase and, therefore, so will the demand for this medical profession.